mlrepa/airflow-1-get-started/README.md

-# Enhanced ML Monitoring for  Production Pipelines using Airflow, PostgreSQL, and Grafana
+# Data and Target Drift Detection for Production Pipelines using Evidently, Airflow and Grafana
 This example shows steps to integrate Evidently into your production pipeline using `Airflow`, `PostgreSQL`, and `Grafana`.

 - Run production ML pipelines for inference and monitoring with [Airflow](https://airflow.apache.org/).